luizvnegrini/my-current-weather/README.md

 ## **6. Critique**

+- Improve the UI and UX of the pages, they could be much more elaborate.

 - As a main criticism it would increase test coverage and perform more different types of tests.

 - Create a default theme to reduce boilerplate from widgets.